Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Discussion and Conclusion

 \textit{Explicit relativity of measurement process.} A key conclusion of this work is that for a given quantum system, it time evolution process is implicitly relative, while a measurement process is explicitly relative.
 The criterion to distinguish time evolution and measurement is whether the entanglement entropy of the observed system changes.
 Therefore, if the entanglement entropy changes, the process is explicitly relative.

-\textit{Relativity of Information.} The notion of information here refers to the correlation between the observed system and another system, and is measured by the entropy of reduced density matrix of the observed system.
-Changes of the entropy means changes of information.
+\textit{Relativity of Information.} The notion of information here refers to the correlation between the observed system and the measuring system, and is measured by the entropy of reduced density matrix of the observed system.
+Change of the entropy means change of information.
 Thus, a quantum process to extract information from a system must be described explicitly relative to an observer.
 Consequently, there is no absolute information to all observers in quantum mechanics, just as there is no absolute spacetime in Relativity.
-Even when the time evolution is described by the Schr\"{o}dinger Equation without calling out the observer explicitly, the underlined notion that a quantum description is relative should not be forgotten.
+Even when the time evolution is described by the Schr\"{o}dinger Equation without calling out the observer explicitly, the underlined notion that the quantum theory is relative should not be forgotten.

 \textit{No Super Observer.} The assumption that there exists a Super Observer can revert explicit relativity back to implicit relativity, because a Super Observer instantaneously knows the outcome of a measurement performed at any remote location.
 One can always describe a process referring to the Super Observer.
-Thus, there is no need to call out observer explicitly.
+Thus, there is no need to call out observer explicitly which in turns allows absolute quantum state.
 However, the assumption of Super Observer is non-operational, because practically a physical apparatus is practically finite and local.
 Consequently, the measurement event is also local.

 \textit{Objectivity of a quantum state.} The relational nature of a quantum state does not imply a quantum state is subjective.
 Space-like separated local observers can reconcile the different descriptions of the same quantum system through classical communication of information obtained from local measurements, as shown in the analysis of EPR paradox.
 This is significant since it gives the meaning of objectivity of a quantum state.
 Objectivity can be defined as the ability of different observers coming to a consensus independently~\cite{Zurek03}.
-This synchronization of latest information is operational, but it is necessary for consistent descriptions of the same quantum system from different observers.
-The technique of Local Operation and Classical Communication (LOCC) has been widely used in quantum information theory such as entanglement concentration and entanglement dilution~\cite{Nelson00, Hayashi15}.
+This synchronization of latest information is operational, and it is necessary for consistent descriptions of the same quantum system from different observers.
+Exactly what the mechanism is to achieve synchronization is not specified here, but such a mechanism must follow the quantum theory.